 Capcom got it right, almost to a tee.
-They didn’t simply slap a fresh coat of polish on the 1998 instalment, injecting a few new character perspectives, puzzles, or storyline here and there.
+They didn’t simply slap a fresh coat of polish on the 1998 instalment, injecting a few new character perspectives, puzzles, or storylines here and there.

-No, the meticulous attention to detail that’s exerted here is a fitting tribute for the original classic genre-pioneering sequel, and care was clearly taken to streamline atmosphere and horror.
+No, the meticulous attention to detail that’s exerted here is a fitting tribute to the original classic genre-pioneering sequel, and care was clearly taken to streamline atmosphere and horror.

-The familiar locations – police stations, alleyways, parking lots – are now strewn with bodies (dead or undead, you won’t know until you’re within the ankle-grabbing vicinity), the light, blood and grime effects are perfectly rendered, and the movement and shooting mechanics are tremendously improved.
+The familiar locations – police stations, alleyways, parking lots – are now strewn with bodies (dead or undead, you won’t know until you’re within the ankle-grabbing vicinity), the light, blood and grime effects are perfectly rendered, and the movement and shooting mechanics have improved enormously.